-The Recipient aims to complete all investigations within a sixty (60) business-day time period, which can be extended as necessary for appropriate cause by the Chief Diversity Officer/Title IX Coordinator.
+The Recipient aims to complete all investigations within a sixty (60) business-day time period, which can be extended as necessary for appropriate cause by the Chief of Institutional Culture/Title IX Coordinator.
 If an extension is granted, notice may be provided to the parties as appropriate.
 Investigations can take weeks or even months, depending on the nature, extent, and complexity of the allegations, availability of witnesses, police involvement, etc.

-Once the decision is made to commence an investigation, the Chief Diversity Officer/Title IX Coordinator appoints investigators, usually within two (2) business days of determining that an investigation should proceed, to conduct the investigation (typically using a team of two Investigators).
+Once the decision is made to commence an investigation, the Chief of Institutional Culture/Title IX Coordinator appoints investigators, usually within two (2) business days of determining that an investigation should proceed, to conduct the investigation (typically using a team of two Investigators).

-The Chief Diversity Officer/Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.
+The Chief of Institutional Culture/Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.

-The parties may, at any time during the Resolution Process, raise a concern regarding bias or conflict of interest, and the Chief Diversity Officer/Title IX Coordinator will determine whether the concern is reasonable and supportable.
+The parties may, at any time during the Resolution Process, raise a concern regarding bias or conflict of interest, and the Chief of Institutional Culture/Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Investigator will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the bias or conflict relates to the Chief Diversity Officer/Title IX Coordinator, concerns should be raised with the University President.
+If the bias or conflict relates to the Chief of Institutional Culture/Title IX Coordinator, concerns should be raised with the University President.